Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is MP diagnosed?

 - An x-ray, CT, or MRI may show what is putting pressure on your nerve.
-You may be given contrast dye to help the area show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the area show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A nerve conduction study measures the electrical activity of your nerves.